 As you will quickly discover, the learning in our classroom reflects the reality of public policy in the world today.
 That's because Master in Public Policy (MPP) faculty members don’t just teach.
 They’re global experts who shape public policy, advise governments, and help run major institutions in the United States and abroad.

-Learn more about the interests and experiences of some of our core MPA/ID faculty members.
-These and other scholars and practitioners make our faculty the strongest in the world in this field.
+Learn more about the interests and experiences of our core MPP faculty members.

 Professor Marcella Alsan is helping the world prepare for the next time.
 Her research explores the relationship between public health and socioeconomic disparities.
 She teaches SUP-518, “The Economics of Infectious Disease,” which uses economic models and tools to analyze responses to infectious disease.

 Desmond Ang talks about examining the stark lines of race and ethnicity and the importance of diversity in policymaking.